Election-Tech-Initiative/electionguard/docs/spec/0.95.0/Election_record.md

 - Date and location of an election
 - The ballot coding file
 - The baseline parameters
-  - Primes 𝑝 and 𝑞 and integer 𝑟 such that 𝑝+1 and 𝑟 is not a multiple of 𝑞
+  - Primes 𝑝 and 𝑞 and integer 𝑟 such that 𝑝=𝑞𝑟+1 and 𝑟 is *not* a multiple of 𝑞
   - A generator 𝑔 of the order 𝑞 multiplicative subgroup &Zopf;<sup>\*</sup><sub>p</sub>
   - The number 𝑛 of election guardians
   - The quorum threshold 𝑘 of guardians required to complete verification